GameDevTecnico/cubos/engine/samples/events/page.md

 This example shows how the @ref cubos::core::ecs::EventReader "EventReader" and the @ref cubos::core::ecs::EventWriter "EventWriter" system arguments can be used to communicate from one system to another.

-For convinience, we introduce these names in our scope with using-declarations.

-@snippet events/main.cpp Using type for aesthetic sake

 Firstly, we need to create and register the event we want to emit.
 Here, our event is a simple struct with a single field, however, you can use any type you want.

 @snippet events/main.cpp Event struct